ninagroop/ninagroop/content/home/index.md

 <vertical-tiles-grid>
 <a href="/coaching">
 <h2>Life Coaching</h2>
+Clarity
+Insight
+Accountability
-Clarity and accountability to live the life you want to live
+For the life you want to live
 <div class="img-wrapper"><img src="./pine-watt-3_Xwxya43hE-unsplash.jpg" /></div>
 </a>
 <a href="/writing">